Terrylin2023/CS244_raapberry_pi_4_model_B/README.md

 # Raspberry_Pi_4_model_B

 This is a project that using raspberry pi.
+If there is any question, feel free to contact me. email:chengsl3@uci.edu

 ## 1. Install Raspberry Pi OS
   - Go to https://www.raspberrypi.com/software/  (Install Raspberry Pi OS using Raspberry Pi Imager)